Home

 In the case of the Oakland riots, were they rioting because a BART (Bay Area Rapid Transit) policeman shot an unarmed black man while arresting him?

 Did the rioters disobey their parents?
 Do you think their parents knowingly taught them to act like that?
-Do you think they would have acted like that if they thought about the dishonor brought to their parents or considered the reflection on parents and family?
+Do you think they would have acted like that if they thought about the dishonor brought to their parents or considered the reflection on their nation, parents and family?
 Would their grandparents be ashamed of such conduct?
-Let’s look at two scriptures:
+Let's look at two scriptures:

 Exo 20:12 "Honor your father and your mother, so that you may live long in the land the LORD your God is giving you.